scherroman/wave/README.md

 Ugly code, thrown together in under a day as a mere proof of concept.

 However, won first place for "Best Hack Potential" at Stony Brook's Unhackaton.

+Created with contributions from two other team members.